marohrdanz/build-number-tag/README.md

-# Create Build Number Tag
+# GitHub Action to Create Build Number Tag

-This action creates a tag in the repo with the build number, and optional version number.
+This action creates a tag in the repo with an incremental build number, and optional version number.

 To determine the build number, this action examines the existing tags in the repo matching the prefix (default prefix 'build-'), finds the largest existing number, and increments it by 1.